persteenolsen/umbraco-17-starter-two/README.md

 Note: For install in a specific dir use:

 - dotnet new umbraco --output dotnet-10-mvc-umbraco --name MvcUmbraco

+# Steps for Upgrading the Umbraco CMS from 13 to 17

+- Copy the SQLite database with your data from the .NET 8 and Umbraco 13 solution to the new installation

+- Copy the MvcUmbraco . csproj and upgrade the package references to .NET 10 and Umbraco 17

+- Copy the Program . cs

+- Copy the Views and modify to Umbraco 17 needs like remove smidge ...

+- Copy the controllers

+- Copy the Models with custom Model "Employee"

+- Copy the Data with "MvcAppDbContext"

+Create the missing columns in the Sqlite which not were created automatically during the process

+Alter the Table UmbracoOpenIdDictApplication and Add the columns:

+- ApplicationType as Text

+- ClientType as Text

+- JsonWebKeySet as Text

+- Settings as Text

+Make the wanted settings in appsettings and appsettings development

 # Migrations custom MVC